 Besides the work that Sheelah accomplished in Canada, Sheelah was one

-Sheelah recognized the need to help those people who around the world
+Sheelah recognized the need to help those people around the world

-who had received ostomy surgeries, like she had, but were not able to get
+who had received ostomy surgeries, as she had, but was not able to get

 ostomy supplies like she had access to.